cop3503-13/term-project-option-pseudocode/README.md

 # term-project-option-pseudocode
+##Project Definition (draft)
+At its most basic, a magic mirror is a display of information behind glass.
+We propose a system that will configure the type of information to display on the mirror and to compile the information into a useable format.
+The system should support multiple configurations and the ability to edit existing configurations.
+The system should utilize these configurations to extract data from various sources, transform the data into succinct and relevant information, and output the data.
+This output format should be standardized and system agnostic so that it can be used in a variety of situations.

 ##Project implementation option
 Here is an basic option for implementation I put together this evening.
 It's a rough draft and just an option.
 Feel free to suggest improvements, alternatives, errors, and anything I overlooked.
 If something isn't clear, let me know.